John H. Hoffecker

 John Henry Hoffecker (September 12, 1827 – June 16, 1900) was an American engineer and politician from Smyrna in Kent County, Delaware.
-He was a member of the Republican Party, who served as U.S. Representative from Delaware.
+He was a member of the Republican Party, and served as U.S. Representative from Delaware.

 Early life and family

 Hoffecker was born in Kent County, near Smyrna, Delaware, the son of Joseph and Rachel Van Gasken Hoffecker.
 He studied civil engineering and entered into that profession in 1853.
-He married twice, first to Annie E. Appleton, with whom he had four children, Walter, John A., James Edwin, and Annie.
+He married twice, first to Annie E. Appleton, with whom he had four children, Walter O., John A., James Edwin, and Annie.
 He married secondly, Charlotte Jerman, the widow of Joseph H. Hoffecker.
 She had been a missionary in China from 1875 to 1878.

 Political career

 Hoffecker was originally a member of the Whig Party, but like so many others, became a Republican in 1856.
 He was a delegate to the Republican National Convention in 1876 and 1884.
 He was also president of the Smyrna town council from 1878 until 1898.
-Elected to the state House in 1888, he served in the 1889/90 session and was chosen Speaker.
+Elected to the state House in 1888, he served in the 1889–90 session and was elected Speaker.
 He ran for governor in 1896 as the candidate of both the Union Republicans (controlled by (J. Edward Addicks), and the National Party (a rival to the Prohibition Party).
 However, enough votes went to the regular (Anti-Addicks) Republican candidate, John C. Higgins, that Democrat Ebe W. Tunnell was elected.

 Hoffecker was elected to the U.S. House of Representatives in 1898, defeating incumbent Democratic U.S. Representative L. Irving Handy.
 He served in the Republican majority in the 56th Congress.
 On June 16, 1900, during a visit home from the 1900 Republican National Convention in Philadelphia, Hoffecker suffered a stroke and died.
 He had served from March 4, 1899, until his death, during the administration of U.S. President William McKinley.